skooter500/DT228-OOP-2015/README.md

 - Make commits
 - Make a class in Processing

-Today lets try and do some git stuff.
+Today let's try and do some git stuff.
 For a start try cloning the git repository for the course.

 - Fire up the bash shell and cd to folder that you want to clone the repo to and type: